PushItToProd/bang/README.md

 # bang

-A test library for bash.
+An experimental test library for bash.
+Alternatively, a testing ground for me to push the limits of convoluted bash scripting.

 ## Project layout